 Many people have complained that the FT-991(A) lacks APRS support.
 I am in agreement that APRS support would have been a nice little feature.
-It might be possible to support APRS via the USB port and the internal sound card - if anyone ever has the time to write supporting software.
+I am aware of 'soundmodem', a Linux utility which provides AX25 modulation, although I have yet to try it.
 In my experience, all of the APRS software assumes RS-232 input/output to a TNC.
 You can add a TNC in the shape of the TinyTrak4 from Byonics.

 Here's one I made earlier!

 I purchased the TinyTrak4 kit to have a play with APRS at home.
 I already have it mobile thanks to the FTM-400XDE in my car.
 I change the supplied LEDs for water-clear versions from my spares.
 Here is my TT4:

 After experimenting with a Baofeng GT3 via the HTK2P cable, I wondered if I could interface the TinyTrak4 to the FT-991(A).
 You can with the M12C/M12P cable.
 However, you can make your own cable that takes power from the FT-991(A) to feed the TinyTrak4.
 The clues are in the manual, specifically the pin-out of the rear ports - spot the one with power?!

 I made my own cable with a standard 9-way D-type, a 6-pin mini-DIN, and a 8-pin mini-DIN.

 The next steps assume you have configured the TinyTrak4 to operate at 19200bps!

 FT-991(A) settings for APRS

 In order to use the TinyTrak4 with your FT-991(A), you will need to set the following menu items:

 - 076 FM PKT PTT SELECT - DAKY